iamreymond/AWS-Multi-Tier-App/README.md

 12. Build Autoscaling Group for Tomcat Instances.

 ## Credits
-Special thanks to Sir Imran Teli from Udemy, who is the owner of this project.
+Special thanks to Sir Imran Teli from Udemy, He's the owner of this project.

 ## AWS Diagram
 ![LiftAndShift](LiftAndShift.png)